-In 2016, citizen scientists in our CWB participated as ambassadors in the following SFBBO activities:
+In 2017, citizen scientists in our CWB participated as ambassadors in the following SFBBO activities:

-- 1. Community Partnerships: Our CWB citizen scientists helped SFBBO share our data in 2016 with more land managers and others working to conserve Bay Area birds.
-In addition to writing this Annual Report, throughout the season SFBBO staff wrote and shared several mini-reports (see example in Appendix II) on specific colonies in response to requests from landowners and community members; including Santa Clara Valley Audubon Society and Golden Gate Audubon Society.
-These requests for information grew from relationships that were developed and nurtured by our citizen scientists as they worked in the field, and with their help, we plan to build on this process and provide more site-specific information for people in the community in 2017. - 2.
-Birds in Your Neighborhood Events: In 2016, SFBBO staff and CWB citizen scientists also engaged the public through seven free "Birds in Your Neighborhood" Events in the following cities: Fremont, Hayward, Livermore, Morgan Hill, Mountain View, Oakland, and Pleasanton.
-At these events, SFBBO staff and citizen science volunteers share data and other information about the colonies they study, answer questions, and help visitors view the birds through scopes. - 3.
-Special Events: In addition to creating new outreach opportunities built around the Colonial Waterbird colonies, SFBBO also engaged CWB citizen scientists in other SFBBO outreach efforts, including seven SFBBO Family Science Night events, and participation in various community events, including the East Bay Regional Park District's Butterfly and Bird Festival, Santa Clara Valley Audubon Society's Wingding Family Bird Fest, the Jewish Community Center of San Francisco's Lecture Series, the Midpeninsula Regional Open Space District Volunteer Appreciation Event, and Facebook Farmer's Market. - 4.
-Fundraising: A number of participants in our CWB also helped us conduct fundraising in 2016 to benefit the program.
-One citizen scientist organized our monthly membership renewal mailings, and others took leadership roles in our California Fall Challenge by serving as judges for our Click Off photo contest, leading guided birding trips, donating silent auction prizes, and organizing fundraising teams.
+1. Community Partnerships: Our CWB citizen scientists helped SFBBO share our data in 2017 with land managers and others working to conserve Bay Area birds.
+In addition to writing this Annual Report, throughout the season SFBBO staff wrote and shared several mini-reports (see example in Appendix II) on specific colonies in response to requests from landowners and community members; including the San Francisco Public Utilities Commission and the East Bay Regional Park District.
+These requests for information grew from relationships that were developed and nurtured by our citizen scientists as they worked in the field, and with their help, we plan to build on this process and provide more site-specific information for people in the community in 2018.

+2. Special Events: SFBBO also engaged CWB citizen scientists in SFBBO outreach efforts, including SFBBO Family Science Night events, bird walks, and participation in various community events in Campbell, Cupertino, Fremont, Marin, Menlo Park, Milpitas, and San Jose.

+3. Fundraising: A number of participants in our CWB also helped us conduct fundraising in 2017 to benefit the program.
+Many volunteers took leadership roles in our California Fall Challenge by serving as fundraisers, judges for our Click Off photo contest, leading guided birding trips, , and organizing fundraising teams.